 The entrance to the church is free of charge.
 However going up in the tower, by way of an elevator, is 1000 ISK per person.
 Hallgrímskirkja hours are from 9am till 9pm from May till September and 9am to 5pm in October to April.

 The address of the church is Hallgrímstorg 1, 101 Reykjavik.
 The church is a must-visit and also fun for kids.
 Our than 5 year old son liked visiting it.
 He especially loved the waffle stand in front of the church and going up in the tower.
 We went twice, once in 2006 and again in 2015.
-Next time we’re in Reykjavik, we’ll probably go again.
+Next time we’re in Reykjavik, we’ll probably go again, since it’s just a perfect stop on road trips.
+Reykjavik is also perfect to visit during Christmas time with one of the best Christmas markets in Europe.
 Other things to visit are the waterfalls of Iceland, which belong to the most beautiful waterfalls in Europe.

 Like it?
 Pin it!